Isabelle Kabatu

-Isabelle Kabatu is a Belgian operatic soprano with a Congolese father and a Belgian mother.
+Isabelle Kabatu (born 1970) is a Belgian operatic soprano with a father from Belgian Congo and a Belgian mother.
 She has appeared internationally, with a focus on the Italian repertoire such as Verdi's La traviata and Aida, and Puccini's Manon Lescaut and Tosca.
 She appeared as Bess in Gershwin's Porgy and Bess beginning at the Houston Grand Opera and touring the world.
-In 2012, she appeared in the world premiere of Franck's youthful work Stradella.
+In 2012, she appeared in the world premiere of Franck's early work Stradella.

 Life

 Born in Montignies-sur-Sambre, Kabatu studied voice and at the Royal Conservatories of Belgium in Mons, Brussels and Ghent.
 She improved her skills with Jessye Norman.

 She was a laureate of the Queen Elisabeth Competition in May 1992.
 Kabatu was ranked 12th out of 12 finalists, and two years later, in 1994, she won first prize in the Viotti Competition.
 That same year, she made her operatic debut in the title role of Verdi's La traviata in Lisbon.

 Kabatu furthered her studies at the Conservatory of Nice with Jean-Pierre Blivet in 1995.
 In 1996, she appeared in a production of the Houston Grand Opera as Bess in a production of Gershwin's Porgy and Bess that toured to La Scala in Milan, the Opéra Bastille in Paris, and the Bunkamura of Tokyo.